ember-cli-sentry/ember-cli-sentry/README.md

       development: false,

       /*
-       * Injects the logger service as this property.
+       * Injects the logging service as this property.
        *
        * @type {String}
-       * @default 'logger'
+       * @default 'raven'
        */
-      exposedPropertyName: 'logger',
+      exposedPropertyName: 'raven',

       /*
        * If set to true, add-on will try to have Ember.onerror